Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 1. Build an app using UIKit components including: UIViews, UIViewControllers, UITableViews, UICollectionViews and custom classes.
 1. Apply AutoLayout & Size Classes to achieve a good distribution of elements in different screen sizes and orientations.
 1. Implement MVC and understand the separation of concerns for each component.
-1. Pass information between view controllers using segues and also using the manual approach.
+1. Pass information between view controllers & handling navigation.

 ## Schedule